Digital Equipment Corporation: 32-bit MIPS and 64-bit Alpha systems (1992)

 The press described DECstation as a defensive product with which DEC would capture some of the inevitable migration of VAX customers to RISC, even as it and comparable products from rivals would greatly increase the migration.
 Eventually, in 1992, DEC launched the DECchip 21064 processor, the first implementation of their Alpha instruction set architecture, initially named Alpha AXP; the "AXP" was a "non-acronym" and was later dropped.
 This was a 64-bit RISC architecture as opposed to the 32-bit CISC architecture used in the VAX.
 It is one of the first "pure" 64-bit microprocessor architectures and implementations rather than an extension of an earlier 32-bit architecture.
 The Alpha offered class-leading performance at its launch and was used in the massively-parallel Cray T3D.
 Subsequent variants continued that performance trend into the 2000s, along with the Alpha-derived Pentium Pro, II, and III CPUs.
 An AlphaServer SC45 supercomputer was still ranked No. 6 in the world in November 2004.
 Alpha-based computers comprising the DEC AXP series, later the AlphaStation, and AlphaServer series respectively superseded both the VAX and MIPS architecture in DEC's product lines.
 They supported OpenVMS, DEC OSF/1 AXP (later known as Digital Unix or Tru64 UNIX) and Microsoft's then-new operating system, Windows NT, an operating system made possible by ex-Digital Equipment Corporation engineers.

 In 1998, following the takeover by Compaq Computer Corporation, a decision was made that Microsoft would no longer support and develop Windows NT for the Alpha series computers, a decision that was seen as the beginning of the end for the Alpha series computers.

 StrongARM (1995)

 In the mid-1990s, Digital Semiconductor collaborated with ARM Limited to produce the StrongARM microprocessor.
 This was based in part on ARM7 and in part on DEC technologies like Alpha, and was targeted at embedded systems and portable devices.
-It was highly compatible with the ARMv4 architecture and was very successful, competing effectively against rivals such as the SuperH and MIPS architectures in the portable digital assistant market.
+It was highly compatible with the ARMv4 architecture and was very successful, competing effectively against rivals such as the SuperH and MIPS architectures in the personal digital assistant market.
 Microsoft subsequently dropped support for these other architectures in their Pocket PC platform.
 In 1997, as part of a lawsuit settlement, the StrongARM intellectual property was sold to Intel.
 They continued to produce StrongARM, as well as developing it into the XScale architecture.
 Intel subsequently sold this business to Marvell Technology Group in 2006.